 - Geographical features such as mountains and valleys which trap pollutants

-Also ozone can be transported long distances by wind.
-It can be generated by photochemical processes in large cities or by wildfires or burnoffs and then be transported by the wind to a rural area or small town hundreds of kilometres away.
+Also, ozone can be transported long distances by wind.
+It can be generated by photochemical processes in large cities or by wildfires or burnoffs and then be transported by the wind to a rural area or small town hundreds of kilometers away.

-This is seen in areas adjacent to large metropolitan areas for example the Fraser Valley (near Vancouver) and the Central Valley (near Los Angeles).
-In such cases small rural towns can pay the price for the pollution created by their big city neighbours.
+This is seen in areas adjacent to large metropolitan areas, for example, the Fraser Valley (near Vancouver) and the Central Valley (near Los Angeles).
+In such cases, small rural towns can pay the price for the pollution created by their big-city neighbors.
 In rural areas, ozone affects people and it can also have an impact on horticulture and livestock.
 Rural areas can also contribute to ozone creation, often by way of VOC emissions from agricultural activities, especially burn-offs.

 - Where ozone pollution occurs (spatial distribution)?

-- Is the ozone generated locally or has it travelled from another place?
+- Is the ozone generated locally or has it traveled from another place?